Johnkehike/spfx-readmeNoteDocker/project_1/README.md

 Installation
-open command prompt either via terminal prompt in vscode or using your command prompt whichever works best for you. cd into your project folder and run the command below docker run -it --rm --name spfx-helloworld -v ${PWD}:/usr/app/spfx -p 4321:4321 -p 35729:35729 m365pnp/spfx if you want to persist your created container image so when your container is stopped you can still start the container on docker again, you will have to remove the the --rm flag in your command. m365pnp/spfx is the base image in dockerhub where your container will be created from using microsoft's official docker image.
+open command prompt either via terminal prompt in vscode or using your command prompt whichever works best for you. cd into your project folder and run the command below docker run -it --rm --name spfx-helloworld -v ${PWD}:/usr/app/spfx -p 4321:4321 -p 35729:35729 m365pnp/spfx m365pnp/spfx is the base image in dockerhub which your container will be created from.
 -v flag maps your current folder directory to the usr/app/spfx directory in yourcontainer.
 -it gives you an interactive session to the docker container where you can continue with your installation. so you will noticed you are on the prompt usr/app/spfx in your command prompt after the command finish running.